Skip to content

 Diagnosis

-The MikroTik has no internet access or cannot resolve DNS.
-Both are essential requirements for communication with MKController.
+The MikroTik device has no internet access or cannot resolve DNS.
+Both are required for the device to reach MKController servers.

 ping 8.8.8.8